Search...Search plugins and themes...

 Manage your daily, weekly, and monthly notes.

-Day Planner (OG)
+Day Planner OG

 Day planning from a simple task list in a Markdown note (bare bones, preserves the features and behavior of the original plugin).